 I pursue parallel research into the diatribes of the philosopher Epictetus, the formerly enslaved philosopher, and the moral status of women in the writings of Seneca, including a new project entitled "On Violence Against Trojan Women," which offers a fresh interpretation of Troades via critical theory and Asian studies.

-Before coming to UPenn, I taught as a Lecturer in the Core Curriculum and the Classics Department at Columbia and moonlighted in television production.
-I have taught both specialist and non-specialist courses, including Latin at all levels, myth, and classical reception in literature, television, and film.
-I am currently preparing a non-specialist publication on teaching and reading Ovid.
+Before coming to Penn, I taught as the Shapiro Faculty Fellow in the Core Curriculum at Columbia and also worked in television production.
+I teach both specialist and non-specialist courses, Greek and Latin at all levels, Representations of Race and Ethnicity in Antiquity, and classical reception in literature, television, and film.

 Literature, Philosophy, and Intellectual History of the early empire: Persius, Lucan, Seneca, Pomponius Mela, Epictetus

 Speech and the material text; History of the Roman book and of the book in Latin